stomp/stomp-spec/src/stomp-specification-1.1.md

     ^@

-The sever may reject the connection attempt.
-The server MAY respond back with a ERROR frame before closing and reseting the connection.
+The sever may reject any connection attempt.
+The server SHOULD respond back with a ERROR frame listing why the connection was rejected and then the sever will close the connection.
+Since Stomp servers must support clients which rapidly connect and disconnect, a server will likely only allow closed connections to linger for short time before the connection is reset.
+This means that a client may not fully receive the ERROR frame before the socket is reset.

 ### Protocol Version Negotiation